giuseppe7/sheila/README.md

 1. Create the container:
    `docker build -f ./build/package/Dockerfile -t sheila .`
-0. Launch the containers for DEMI, Prometheus, and Grafana:
+0. Launch the containers for the application, Prometheus, and Grafana:
    `docker-compose -f ./deployments/docker-compose.yaml up -d`
 0. Look up the dynamic ports in use:
    `docker-compose -f ./deployments/docker-compose.yaml ps`